nonomino/nonomino/funspace/learning/explore/countries.md

 ### Day 3, 03/25/22, Friday: **Tuvalu.** ###

 + Is in Polynesia.
-Was Gilbert and Ellice with Kiribati before 1976.
+Was Gilbert(Kiribati) and Ellice(Tuvalu) with Kiribati before 1976.
 + Funafuti is the capital.
 + Is the least visited country in the world.
 +